An international driving permit is only required if you still have an old paper driving licence without a photo.

 If you want to use the Slovenian motorway system you must purchase a vignette.
 These are available from petrol stations.
-A seven day vignette costs €15 though your rental company may be happy to charge you more on a daily rate.
+A seven day vignette costs around €15 though your rental company may be happy to charge you more on a daily rate.
 Police can issue on the spot fines of up to €800 for not displaying a valid vignette and will of course be particularly vigilant when it comes to foreign or rental cars.

 Slovenia has specific rules for winter preparation of cars between 15 November and 15 March.
-Cars must either have winter tyres or have a decent amount of tread on summer tyres and have snow chains available.
+Cars must either have winter tyres or have a good amount of tread on summer tyres and have snow chains available.
 Watch out for mandatory additional charges by car rental companies for winterisation as some believe you should pay an additional €4 or so per day in order rent a car that's legal to be driven.

 Dipped headlights should be used in daytime throughout the year.